 - Acute chest syndrome: Sickling in blood vessels of the lungs can deprive lungs of oxygen.
 This can damage lung tissue and cause chest pain, fever, and difficulty breathing.
 Acute chest syndrome is a medical emergency.

 - Eye problems: Sickle cell disease can injure blood vessels in the eye, most often in the retina.
 This is called sickle retinopathy.
 Blood vessels in the retina can overgrow, get blocked, or bleed.
 This can cause the retina to detach, which means it is lifted or pulled from its normal position.
 These problems can lead to vision loss.

 - Gallstones: When red blood cells break down, in a process called hemolysis, they release hemoglobin.
 Hemoglobin then gets broken down into a substance called bilirubin.
 Bilirubin can form stones called gallstones that get stuck in the gallbladder.
 The gallbladder is a small sac-shaped organ beneath the liver that helps with digestion.

-- Heart problems: including coronary heart disease and pulmonary hypertension.
-Frequent blood transfusions may also cause heart damage from iron overload.
+- Heart problems: These can include coronary heart disease and pulmonary hypertension.
+Frequent blood transfusions can lead to heart damage from iron overload.

 - Leg ulcers: Sickle cell ulcers are sores that usually start small and then get larger and larger.
 Some ulcers will heal quickly, but others may not heal and may last for long periods of time.
-Some ulcers come back after healing.
+Some ulcers return even after healing.
 People who have sickle cell disease usually do not get ulcers until after age 10.

 - Liver problems: Sickle cell intrahepatic cholestasis is an uncommon but severe type of liver damage that happens when sickled red cells block blood vessels in the liver.
-This blockage prevents enough oxygen from reaching liver tissue.
+This blockage prevents adequate levels of oxygen from reaching liver tissue.
 These episodes are usually sudden and may happen more than once.
 Children often recover, but some adults may have chronic problems that lead to liver failure.
 Frequent blood transfusions can lead to liver damage from iron overload.